mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 #### 4.2 Deploy
-1. Download Llama2-7b chat Chat Model Weights from [Meta by following steps 1-4 here](#downloading-the-model).
+1. Download Llama2-7b chat Chat Model Weights from huggingface as meta checkpoint does not have config.json.

 > ⚠️ **NOTE**: For this initial version only 7B chat model is supported on A100/H100/L40 GPUs.